QTIM-Lab/SiameseChange/README.md

 - main.py (training and validation script)
 - eval.py (testing evaluation script)
-- partition.py (script for partitioning the data set)
 - siamese_classes.py (python helper classes)

 Run the scripts in an interactive shell, like IPython.